Troy Archibald-Henville

-Troy Patrick Archibald-Henville (born 4 November 1988) is a retired English professional footballer and current youth coach for Tottenham Hotspur.
+Troy Patrick Archibald-Henville (born 4 November 1988) is an English retired professional footballer who is a youth coach for Tottenham Hotspur.

 Playing career

 Tottenham Hotspur

 Born in Newham, London, Archibald-Henville joined Tottenham Hotspur full-time in 2005 after a successful spell towards the end of the 2004–05 season.
 He made the step up to the reserves in 2007 making 15 appearances in total, scoring two goals.
 His impressive performances earned him the captain's armband for the reserves.
 He was named on the substitutes bench for the first team on two occasions, including the North London derby at Arsenal in December 2007.

 Norwich City

 For the 2008–09 season, Norwich City took Archibald-Henville on what was initially a season long loan, but he returned to Tottenham without making a league appearance.

 Exeter City

 On 20 January 2009, Archibald-Henville signed on loan for Exeter City, and made his debut for the club that night, in a 2–1 win against Dagenham & Redbridge.
 During his time there, Archibald-Henville was hailed as "terrific" by Exeter manager Paul Tisdale.

 Before his debut, Exeter asked the Football League if they could just put "Troy" on the back of his shirt but were told the entire surname had to be there, without exception.

 At the end of the Grecians' successful 2008–09 season, which saw them win promotion to League One, Archibald-Henville returned to his parent club in a bid to win a new contract with Spurs.
 He signed a new deal at Tottenham until 2010.

 In July 2009, he signed another six-month loan deal with Exeter.